 Relationships

-Relationships represent the existence of a logical connection between entities, be it classes in the class diagram, components in the component diagram or any other two elements.
+Relationships represent the existence of a logical connection between entities, whether they are classes in a class diagram, components in a component diagram, or any other two elements.
 This chapter does not provide a complete list of all existing UML relationships.
-It only serves as a reference to the relationships which are frequently used throughout the Effective Analysis.
-A more comprehensive description could be found on Wikipedia, for instance.
+It only serves as a reference for the relationships that are frequently used throughout Effective Analysis.
+A more comprehensive description can be found on Wikipedia, for instance.

 Association

-Association represents a relationship between two associated entities.
+An association represents a relationship between two related entities.

-The association above illustrates that the customer can place multiple orders, but it is also possible to have a customer who has not placed any order yet.
-The order always belongs only to the customer who placed it.
+The association above illustrates that a customer can place multiple orders, but it is also possible to have a customer who has not placed any orders yet.
+An order always belongs exclusively to the customer who placed it.

 Composition

-A composition is a "strong" type of association representing a more tight relationship between the whole and its parts.
-If the part is connected with the whole using composition, the parts cannot be shared with other wholes.
-For example, a module associated with the system belongs exclusively to this system and cannot be part of any other system.
+Composition is a "strong" type of association representing a tighter relationship between a whole and its parts.
+If a part is connected to a whole using composition, that part cannot be shared with other wholes.
+For example, a module associated with a system belongs exclusively to that system and cannot be part of any other system.

 Aggregation

-An aggregation represents a weaker association than composition as the parts connected to the whole using aggregation can be shared among multiple wholes.
-For example, computer peripherals such as mouse or keyboard could be taken out from one computer and plugged-in to another computer.
+Aggregation represents a weaker association than composition, as the parts connected to the whole using aggregation can be shared among multiple wholes.
+For example, computer peripherals such as a mouse or a keyboard can be unplugged from one computer and plugged into another.

 Dependency

-Dependency is a relationship between two entities, indicating that changing one entity might affect the other.
-Dependencies describe what possibly could break if we change something, so recorded dependencies significantly streamline the process of an impact analysis.
+A dependency is a relationship between two entities indicating that changing one entity might affect the other.
+Dependencies describe what could potentially break if we change something, meaning that recorded dependencies significantly streamline the process of impact analysis.

-For example, knowing that the Eshop system is dependent on the Warehouse System helps Warehouse System team to learn quickly with whom they need to discuss the changes they are going to implement in their system.
+For example, knowing that the Eshop system is dependent on the Warehouse System helps the Warehouse System team quickly identify who they need to discuss changes with before implementing them in their system.

 Dependency Types

-A dependency could be used in its general form, or it could be specified using a stereotype to give it more concrete semantics.
+A dependency can be used in its general form, or it can be specified using a stereotype to give it more concrete semantics.

 << use >>